caltechlibrary/irdmtools/feeds-demo/README.md

 C_NAME
 : This is the dataset collection name used, e.g. "authors.ds", "data.ds" in our
 example

-RDM_URL
-: This is the URL to the RDM instance

-RDMTOK
-: This is the application token granting access to RDM's API

-RDM_COMMUNITY_ID
-: This is the community id used to harvested records

 RDM_DB_USER
 : This is the Postgres database user for the RDM Postgres database